-West Virginia is perfectly suited to produce some of the best cannabis in North America yet it’s one of the most economically depressed states in the union.
-All across the country, more and more states are ending prohibition and using the newly generated revenue to build schools and fund major infrastructure initiatives, but here in West Virginia, the folks in charge can’t even seem to figure out how to implement one of the most conservative medical cannabis programs in America.
+West Virginia is perfectly suited to produce some of the best cannabis in North America yet it is one of the most economically depressed states in the union.
+All across the country, more and more states are ending prohibition and using the newly generated revenue to build schools and fund major infrastructure initiatives, but here in West Virginia, it took half a decade to figure out how to implement one of the most conservative medical cannabis programs in America.

 If elected to the House of Delegates, I will fight for comprehensive cannabis legislation that includes: